Roof Anchor Points

 Anchor point installers

-All permanently installed roof anchor points systems must only be installed and certified by an authorised installer.
+All permanently installed roof anchor point systems must only be installed and certified by an authorised installer.
 In Queensland the installer must also hold the appropriate QBCC licence.
-Any Height systems not installed by an authorised and licenced installer must be deemed uncertified and should never be used.
-For example, we see roof anchors which have been installed by plumbers or roofers who do not hold the appropriate QBCC Licence to install or certify height safety systems.
+Any Height anchors not installed by an authorised and licenced installer must be deemed uncertified and should never be used.
+For example, we see roof anchors which have been installed by plumbers or roofers who do not hold the appropriate QBCC Licence to install or certify height safety anchors.
 They also are not authorised by the manufacturer of that particular product so therefore are not permitted to install.